tobydriscoll/udmath305/_notes/linear-systems/60-const-coeffs.md

 **Spiral sink / stable spiral**

-When the real parts are both negative, solutions spiral inward.
+When the real parts are both negative, solutions spiral inward (origin is stable).

 ![stable node](phaseplane8.svg)
 ![stable node](phaseplane9.svg)

 **Spiral source / unstable spiral**

-When the real parts are both positive, solutions spiral outward.
+When the real parts are both positive, solutions spiral outward (origin is unstable).

 ![stable node](phaseplane10.svg)

 **Center**

-When the real parts are zero, we get "neutral stability."
+When the real parts are zero, we get *neutral stability*{:.def}.
 You see this a lot when energy is being conserved.

 ![stable node](phaseplane11.svg)
 ![stable node](phaseplane12.svg)